emanoel04/emanoel04/README.md

-#  Hello! 👋  I'm Emanoel Azevedo
+#  Hello! 👋  I'm Emanoel Azevedo.
 ####   I'm in career transition.
 I am studying in the best course (DevClub) to become a professional programmer.
 I'm proactive, engaged and curious.
 I like challenges.
 <br>
 <div align="center">